Explainer: Survey Editor

 This allows you to set up 'webhook' and API based integrations, to trigger response updates, or update other systems when a response is submitted, or a survey closed.

-Advanced
+Advanced Options

-A few remaining options are gathered here
+A few remaining options are gathered in the Advanced tab

 Previous Survey : allows you to link a historic data set for comparative reporting purposes